sodafoundation/architecture-analysis/specs/capri/API_Framework_Refactoring.md

 ### Goals

 * Decouple opensds api-server from opensds-controller and run them as separate processes.
-* Choose `grpc` as the communication mechanism betweeen api-server and controller.
+* Choose `grpc` as the communication mechanism between api-server and controller.
 * For protobuf model defined for grpc communicating between api-server and controller, it should keep the same model with what defined in dock module.

 ### Non-Goals

-* Enable `real` async communication between api-server and controller, so that the system can respond the long time-consumed operation to users immediately.
+* Enable `real` async communication between api-server and controller, so that the system can respond to long time-consuming operations to users immediately.
 * Update the global configuration and deployment scripts (in opensds-installer).

 ## Design Details

-To achieve the goal above, there are mainly several itmes should be focused:
+To achieve the goal above, there are mainly several items should be focused:

 ##### api-server construction
 This design requires constructing a new entry into `api-server` service, which means some logic code inside the current